ruff-drivers/buzzer-gpio/README.md

 Turn on the buzzer.

-- **callback:** No arguments other than a possible exception are given to the completion callback.
+- **callback:** No argument other than a possible error is given to the completion callback.

 #### `turnOff([callback])`

 Turn off the buzzer.

-- **callback:** No arguments other than a possible exception are given to the completion callback.
+- **callback:** No argument other than a possible error is given to the completion callback.

 #### `isOn(callback)`

 Get the working state of the buzzer.

-- **callback:** The callback gets two arguments `(error, state)` where `state` is boolean. when `state` is true, the buzzer is turned on, otherwise, is turned off.
+- **callback:** The callback has two arguments `(error, on)` where `on` is boolean that indicates whether this buzzer is turned on.

 ## Contributin